 3. Learn to ride at Blue Cow

-Blue Cow is where I learnt snowboarding and what I consider to be my home mountain.
+Blue Cow is where I learned snowboarding and what I consider to be my home mountain.
 After 10 years of doing this, it still feels like coming back to mum’s place.
-Blue Cow is stunning, feels like you’re in the Canadian Rockies with snow covered mountain tops all around you and it’s got a spiritual effect on me especially on a clear day after a massive snow storm.
-It’s a perfect place for beginners to learn skiing or snowboarding even if you don’t have a lift ticket (there you go – another snow hack!).
-You can simply get off the train (free from Perisher valley to Blue Cow), go up the stairs past the food court and practise your skills on the gentle slopes or magic carpet area.
+Blue Cow is stunning, It feels like you’re in the Canadian Rockies with snow-covered mountain tops all around you, and it’s got a spiritual effect on me, especially on a clear day after a massive snowstorm.
+It’s a perfect place for beginners to learn skiing or to snowboard even if you don’t have a lift ticket (there you go – another snow hack!).
+You can get off the train (free from Perisher Valley to Blue Cow), go up the stairs past the food court, and practice your skills on the gentle slopes or magic carpet area.
 Note that it’s only recommended if you’re going up with someone experienced and want to get a feel for what skiing or snowboarding is.

 Once you think you’ve concurred the mountain, you can test your skills in the beginner runs at Blue Cow or take the plunge and head over to Guthega for some exploring.

 To get to Blue Cow, you can take the ski train up from Perisher valley or ride up through to a combination of beginner and immediate runs.